Beauty World food gems

 4. Pink Candy

-Located in the rooftop of Beauty World Centre is Pink Candy, an al fresco, rooftop Korean hawker stall.
+Located on the rooftop of Beauty World Centre is Pink Candy, an al fresco, rooftop Korean hawker stall.
 The owner herself is Korean, and has been in F&B in Singapore for years now, with the goal of bringing “homemade-style Korean food” to our city.
-With that, she serves a broad, affordable variety of Korean dishes, from house-made fresh kimchi ($4), to fried chicken, in flavours like Soy Sauce, Original, or Spicy Sauce ($13.90 for nine pieces).
+With that, she serves a broad, affordable variety of Korean dishes, from house-made fresh kimchi (from $4), to fried chicken, in flavours such as Soy Sauce, Original, or Spicy Sauce ($14.90 for nine pieces).
 When dine-in is permitted, the stall also offers K-barbeque.

 Address: 144 Upper Bukit Timah Road, #04-60, Beauty World Centre, Singapore 588177